yguenduez/nerd-neck/nerd-neck-report/src/report.md

 but there is no information about the current charge of the battery.
 This is potentially dangerous, as the LiPo could be drawn empty.

-Also, being relatively new at soldering, the cable management could be improved a lot.
-Looking at it makes me sad.
+Also, being new at soldering, the cable management could be improved a lot.
 Maybe adapter solutions could be used instead of soldering connections.

-Also, it would have been interesting to fine tune to the beta value of the madgwick filter, which I did not do.
+Furthermore, it would have been interesting to fine tune to the beta value of the Madgwick filter, which I did not do.

 In the below list, more improvements are added:

-- Using an MCU with an integrated IMU: For example the [Seeed xiao nRF sense](https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html) comes with an integrated IMU.
+- Using an MCU with an integrated IMU: For example, the [Seeed xiao nRF sense](https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html) comes with an integrated IMU.
 With this, the I2C connection could be made obsolete.
 - Smaller LiPo Battery, making the device smaller: The battery is quite oversized for such a small project.